clef-shanty/Hadronis/04 Vault/OBF.md

 log:: :FasNewspaper: [This no-plank, three-move bodyweight workout builds serious core strength and stability](%cl_text) #reading/article #to_read

 ---
+log:: :FasNewspaper: [5 ways to keep your body mobile as you age | CNN](%cl_text) #reading/article #to_read

-Mobility Maintenance and Aging
+>[Note]Mobility Maintenance and Aging
-Key Points from CNN Article
+> Key Points from CNN Article
-Daily Movement Practices:
+> Daily Movement Practices:
+>

-Sit on the floor during leisure activities to introduce varied movement patterns.
+> Sit on the floor during leisure activities to introduce varied movement patterns.
+>

-Hang from a bar for three minutes daily to improve posture, breathing, and resilience.
+> Hang from a bar for three minutes daily to improve posture, breathing, and resilience.
+>

-Walking:
+> Walking:
+>

-Aim for 8,000 steps daily to strengthen bones, tissues, and support lymphatic function.
+> Aim for 8,000 steps daily to strengthen bones, tissues, and support lymphatic function.
+>

-Nutrition:
+> Nutrition:
+>

-Maintain a balanced diet rich in protein, fruits, and vegetables to aid tissue recovery and support healthy movement.
+> Maintain a balanced diet rich in protein, fruits, and vegetables to aid tissue recovery and support healthy movement.
+>

-Mobility Benchmarks:
+> Mobility Benchmarks:
+>

-Establishing mobility standards similar to other health metrics can enhance quality of life.
+> Establishing mobility standards similar to other health metrics can enhance quality of life.
+>

-Summary
+> Summary
-Aging-related stiffness can be mitigated through consistent, simple habits that prioritize movement and balance.
+> Aging-related stiffness can be mitigated through consistent, simple habits that prioritize movement and balance.
 By incorporating these practices into daily life, individuals can maintain mobility and improve overall wellness.

+---